 Folliculitis may develop for a number of reasons, but often occurs when friction from tight-fitting clothing irritates the skin, resulting in the presence of irritated, red bumps.
 Avoiding tight-fitting clothing, showering regularly (especially after exercise), and using the right skincare are great steps to preventing and getting rid of butt acne and folliculitis.
 Body washes or lotions for eliminating buttne should contain active ingredients such as benzoyl peroxide or salicylic acid.
 Although it may be tempting to scrub a butt acne breakout, it’s important to gently exfoliate and not over-scrub in order to prevent exacerbating skin irritation and worsening the breakout.
 If these steps don’t help clear your buttne, then it’s time to schedule a consultation with a board-certified dermatologist, like Dr. Michele Green in NYC.

 What causes folliculitis?

-Folliculitis is the most common variety of butt acne.
-It is not true acne, but rather the result of inflammation around hair follicles.
-Typically folliculitis occurs when a hair follicle is infected by Staphylococcus aureus, or staph bacteria.
-It can also be caused by other bacteria, fungi, or yeast, as well as simple irritation or clogging of the hair follicles.
-This irritation of the hair follicles is often caused by friction between tight clothing and skin, which can aggravate the epidermis, or outer skin layer.
-Folliculitis looks almost the same clinically as traditional acne, but the hair follicle is at the root of the irritation.
+When it comes to butt acne, folliculitis is the most type.
+However, it is not true acne, but rather the result of inflammation around hair follicles.
+Typically, folliculitis occurs when a hair follicle is infected with the bacteria Staphylococcus aureus, also known as staph bacteria.
+Folliculitis may also be caused by other forms of bacteria, fungi, or yeast, as well as simple irritation or clogging of the hair follicles.
+This irritation of the hair follicles is often caused by friction between tight clothing and skin which can aggravate the epidermis (the outer layer of the skin).
+Folliculitis looks nearly the same clinically as traditional acne, although the hair follicle is at the root of the irritation, not the oil gland.

 What are carbuncles?